braheezy/violet/README.md

 ![Violet Gif](./assets/demo.gif)

-## Project Status
-Violet is in early stages of development and is not recommended for production use cases.
-It probably handles most error cases poorly.
-It hardly cares about terminal types and sizes.

 ## Getting Started

 Violet is delivered as a single binary for various platforms.
 See the [Releases](https://github.com/braheezy/violet/releases) page for the latest builds.